 Washington Heights is located in the northern reaches of Manhattan with Dyckman Street bordering the area from nearby Inwood on the north and 155th Street on the south bordering Hamilton Heights and Harlem.
 On the east lies the East River while the Hudson River bounds the west side.

 Historical Washington Heights was named after Fort Washington which was constructed at the highest point on the island.
-In the late 18th century up to the 19th century, this place was home to well-off New Yorkers.
-The Morris-Jumel Mansion, located between West 160th and West 162nd Street in the Jumel Terrace Historic District still stands today after 241 years.
+In the late 18th century up to the 19th century; this was home to well-off New Yorkers.
+The Morris-Jumel Mansion; located between West 160th and West 162nd Street in the Jumel Terrace Historic District still stands today after 241 years.
 The neighborhood today is a busy urban area with a lively economy on its own.
 From shopping to dining, Washington Heights will never run out of amenities.
 For some time off after a day’s full work, the neighborhood’s five parks provide recreational facilities and offer stunning views and sceneries.

 The total number of households living in Washington Heights is an estimated 18,553 while the total number of family household is 12,039 with an average family size of 3.98.
 The median age is 34.44.
 There is an estimated population of approximately 28,485 males and 30,205 females in the community where 34.44% of these are college graduates.
 On average, annual household income is around $36,227.

 West Village is bounded by Houston Street on the south end, by 14th Street on the north end, Seventh Avenue on the east side and Hudson River on the west.
-This downtown community encompasses a distinct cozy character and an old-world charm that living in this neighborhood actually feels like you’re in another European country.
+This downtown community encompasses a distinct cozy character, and an old-world charm that living in this neighborhood feels like you’re in another European country.
 It is one of the several remaining areas in Manhattan where you’ll still find 19th-century houses and tree-lined blocks.

 This trendy neighborhood is characterized by streets uniquely laid out as “off the grid” which can oftentimes be confusing to both tourists and residents alike while 75 Bedford Street has the distinction of being “the narrowest house in the City” at 9.5 feet wide.
 Classic artist’s lofts such as the Westbeth Artists Community are housed here, along with new residential high rises at 173-176 Perry Street facing the Hudson River.
 Fashionable boutiques, quaint shops, and nightclubs are located at the Meatpacking District on the west edge of the community.